newrelic-devrel/meetuptoolkit/README.md

 <details>
   <summary>Purchasing a Domain</summary>

   - Make sure your domain registrar is reliable.
-We recommend
+We recommend:
     - Google Domains
     - Godaddy
     - Hover
     - NameCheap
     - Etc
-  - If the domain you wish to buy is taken, try
+  - If the domain you wish to buy is taken:
-    - Going for another domain extension.
+    - Go for another domain extension.
 In case .com is unavailable, you may opt for others such as .xyz, .net, .org, and many more.

 </details>